Inheritance and Polymorphism

 Example of Method Overriding:

-class overrides the sound()
+// Child class (subclass) overriding the sound() method

 Example with Polymorphism: